LalaIAm/tarot-cline/memory-bank/activeContext.md

 ## Current Focus
 The project has completed both Milestone 1 and Milestone 2 implementation phases.
 With Milestone 1, we successfully implemented authentication with Supabase, responsive navigation, landing page, and dashboard placeholder.
 With Milestone 2, we've implemented the complete Tarot Reading Module and AI Interpretation Engine.

-We have made significant progress on Milestone 3, having completed Phase 1 (Database Setup), Phase 2 (Service Layer), Phase 3 (Journal Entry Core), Phase 4 (Journal Management), and Phase 5 (Dashboard Integration).
-We've created the database schema for journals, journal tags, and tag mappings with appropriate Row-Level Security policies, extended the Supabase service layer with comprehensive journal and tag management functions, implemented the Redux state management for the journaling feature, added rich text editing, enhanced mood selection, advanced filtering and search for journal entries, and implemented an enhanced dashboard with journal integration, activity statistics, and quick action buttons.
-We are now ready to proceed with Phase 6 (Reading-Journal Connection) to further enhance the journaling functionality.
+We have made significant progress on Milestone 3, having completed Phase 1 (Database Setup), Phase 2 (Service Layer), Phase 3 (Journal Entry Core), Phase 4 (Journal Management), Phase 5 (Dashboard Integration), and Phase 6 (Reading-Journal Connection).
+We've created the database schema for journals, journal tags, and tag mappings with appropriate Row-Level Security policies, extended the Supabase service layer with comprehensive journal and tag management functions, implemented the Redux state management for the journaling feature, added rich text editing, enhanced mood selection, advanced filtering and search for journal entries, implemented an enhanced dashboard with journal integration, activity statistics, and quick action buttons, and completed the reading-journal connection flow with visual indicators and rich previews.
+We are now ready to proceed with Phase 7 (Testing & Refinement) to ensure all components work well together and provide a smooth user experience.

 ## Recent Changes
+- Completed Milestone 3 Phase 6 (Reading-Journal Connection):
+  - Created flow to journal from a reading with URL parameter passing
+  - Enhanced JournalEntryForm to fetch and display actual readings
+  - Updated JournalEntryDetail to show associated reading cards with previews
+  - Added visual indicators for linked entries in lists and dashboard widgets
+  - Created a test page for verifying reading-journal connections
+  - Fixed all routing for proper navigation between readings and journals

-- Completed Milestone 3 Phase 4 (Journal Management):
+- Previously completed Milestone 3 Phase 4 (Journal Management):
   - Enhanced journal filtering with tag, mood, date range, and reading association filters
   - Implemented advanced search functionality with multi-term search support
   - Added sorting capabilities (by date created, date updated, and title)